bitdancer/dinsd/doc/relational_python.rst

 usually intended to be "private" names, names that are not part of the public API.
-However, we have some attributes that we want as part of the *public* API, but we don't want to use names without a leading underscore, because those might conflict with attribute names.
+However, we have some attributes that we want as part of the *public* API, but we don't want to use names without a leading underscore, because those might conflict with relational attribute names.
 In a similar situation (the "named tuple" type), Python just ignores this dichotomy and uses names that start with ``_`` as part of the public API.  dinsd is a little more strict about its naming, by also *appending* a ``_`` to names that start with a ``_`` but are nonetheless intended to be part of the public API.

 Rows have two public non-relational attributes of interest.
 These correspond to the ``degree`` and ``header`` attributes of relations, but named as